College of Arts and Sciences

 A college of arts and sciences is central to the fulfillment of the purposes of higher education.
 Undergraduate study in a liberal arts college is designed to develop the whole person through the free inquiry that trains the mind for critical analysis and aesthetic appreciation.
 A liberal education begins with introductory studies in the natural sciences, social sciences, and humanities; its end is the development of the intellect to its full potential.
 Liberal education is a lifelong endeavor, and the goal of a college of arts and sciences is to ensure that the opportunities exist for a substantial beginning to this process.

 The College of Arts and Sciences of the University of Louisville is founded on these traditional principles, interwoven with the special role of an urban university.
-As the college which offers the most comprehensive undergraduate programs and selected graduate programs, the College of Arts and Sciences has an integral role in the fulfillment of the university’s mission by integrating urban-related courses within the foundation of a liberal education.
+As the college which offers the most comprehensive undergraduate programs and several graduate programs, the College of Arts and Sciences has an integral role in the fulfillment of the university’s mission by integrating urban-related courses within the foundation of a liberal education.

 The theoretical and practical knowledge in the College’s baccalaureate programs is generally regarded as excellent preparation for many careers that do not require professional or advanced degrees and is the academic foundation for most students who enter master’s and doctoral graduate programs.
-The College provides the liberal arts academic base for students who later attend the professional schools.
-In addition to the undergraduate curriculum, most departments in the College offer programs leading to the master’s degree and twelve departments offer doctoral degrees.
+The College also provides the liberal arts academic base for students who later attend the professional schools.
+In addition to the undergraduate curriculum, most departments in the College offer programs leading to the master’s degree and eleven departments offer doctoral degrees.

 A university is expected to advance the theories and application of knowledge.
 This expectation is fulfilled primarily by the creative research of its faculty.
 This creativity is related directly to the role of teacher, for it ensures that the College’s students learn from enthusiastic and excellent faculty members who advocate the principle of lifelong inquiry.